Impressions from Mob Cost Analysis and a Review of Cost Reduction Measures - How SREs Approach Cost Management -

 We asked each department to compile this information and visualized how each task was being carried out.

-I will not reveal the details as it contains information about multiple projects, but it looks something like this:
+I will not reveal the details as it contains information from multiple projects, but it looks something like this:

 Figure 1) Sample analysis of work that has already been done

-Figure 2) Sample analysis of tasks that were not done
+Figure 2) Sample analysis of tasks that were not being done

-This initiative is not being carried out by the entire group, such as SRG, and at this stage, it is only an analysis of several projects that I have personally been involved in.
+This initiative is not being carried out by the entire group, such as SRG, and at this stage it is only an analysis of multiple projects that I have personally been involved in.

 - Cleaning up abandoned resources

-It has become clear that this is the main
+It has been found that this is the main

 Blocking factors in cost reduction

-The cost reduction blocking elements essentially indicate the reasons why they have not been able to get started immediately, but apart from the fact that they simply were not aware of it, I think there are various reasons that you can imagine depending on the project.
+The cost reduction blocking factors essentially indicate the reasons why work has not been started immediately, but apart from the fact that they were simply not noticed, I think there are various reasons that you can imagine depending on the project.

 - Adjustment is tedious

-- The adjustments alone are extremely difficult compared to the difficulty and importance of the work.
+- The adjustment alone is extremely difficult compared to the difficulty and importance of the work.

-- This is evident in testing and internal environments.
+- This is especially noticeable in testing environments and internal environments.

 - It was supposed to be easy to download, but as the number of people involved increased, it became difficult to work carelessly.

-- Performance buffers, perfection of validation, etc. Most noticeable in production
+- Performance buffers, perfect validation, etc. Mainly noticeable in production

 - The absolute amount of reduction is low